 The ASTM (American Society of Testing and Materials) classifies masks based on the level of protection as Level 1, Level 2 and Level 3 barrier.

 These masks are used for surgical procedures, major trauma first aid or in any area where the health carer/worker is at risk of blood or body fluid splash (e.g. orthopaedic, cardiovascular procedures).

-These masks are used for general purpose medical procedures, where the wearer is not at risk of blood or body fluid splash OR to protect staff and / or the patient from droplet exposure to microorganisms (e.g. patient with upper respiratory tract infection visiting a General Practitioner).
-For COVID-19 protection, we highly recommend the use of this type of mask.
+These masks are used for general purpose medical procedures, where the wearer is not at risk of blood or body fluid splash OR to protect staff and/or the patient from droplet exposure to microorganisms (e.g. patient with upper respiratory tract infection visiting a General Practitioner).

 These masks are certified as Level 1 barrier and have the following characteristics as per international standards.

 These UV sanitized masks are used for purposes.
 For your workplace, these masks can be used as personal protective equipment (PPE).

 Our Respiratory Protective Filtering Mask N95 fulfil test requirements and standards under Test standard EN 149:2001 +A1:2009 for use as a Respiratory Protective Filter Mask.